Online Bachelor of Arts in Business – Corporate Accounting

 The School of Accountancy prepares graduates for excellence upon entering the workplace.
 Since certification and licensure requirements vary by profession and from state to state, we recommend that you visit our professional licensure page to determine if your program meets the requirements for individual state licensures or national certifications, as applicable.
 If you have specific questions, please send an email to wpcareyacc@asu.edu.

-Will my corporate accounting degree concentration say 'online'?
+Will my diploma say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Business accounting classes
+Business and corporate accounting courses

-ACC 310: Intermediate Accounting for Corporate Accountants
+ACC 310: Intermediate Accounting

-ACC 320: Management Accounting for Corporate Accountants I
+ACC 320: Management Accounting I

 ACC 410: Financial Statement Analysis